Gift-giving these days is like a minefield. What are the gift-giving occasions? And are we required to give gifts?

-Considered the most important and oldest festival of the Christian Church, celebrating the resurrection of Christ and held (in the Western Church) between 21 March and 25 April, on the first Sunday after the first full moon following the northern spring equinox.
+Considered the most important and oldest festival of the Christian Church, celebrates the resurrection of Christ and is held (in the Western Church) between 21 March and 25 April, on the first Sunday after the first full moon following the northern spring equinox.

 Apart from religious celebrations, we celebrate with chocolate eggs.
 Originally for children, the eggs were left by “The Easter Bunny”.

 Easter egg hunts are held all over the world for young children to enjoy the holiday and gain some sweet treats.